-Have you ever wondered how much contact lenses cost?
+We continue to get asked, “How much do contact lenses cost?”
 Getting contact lenses can be confusing and scary.
 So we assembled the top 10 things you need to know before buying contact lenses.
 So enjoy this list and if you have questions that we did not address, feel free to post them in the comments section.

 How much do contact lenses cost?

 For near sighted people, most soft contact lenses will cost between $20 to $30 for a 6-pack of lenses.
 If you replace your contacts approximately every 2 weeks, you will need about 5 boxes (30 lenses) per eye or a total of 10 boxes per year.
 This comes to an annual contact lens cost of roughly $250 to $275.
 You also need to budget for annual checkups and lens solutions.

 A contact lens is a thin lens designed to fit over the cornea and usually worn to correct defects in vision.
 If you want to ditch the glasses and do not want to get Lasik, contact lenses might be for you.
 You need to start by visiting an Optometrist to get an exam and then a fitting.
 Only optometrists, contact lens opticians and medical practitioners like an Opthalomgist can fit contact lenses.